On This Page

 - Remind students of the writing resources available to them.
 Encourage students to make use of office hours and multilingual writing support from the Knight Institute.
 Direct them to the resources page on the Knight website where handouts and advice for multilingual writers can be found, and/or share specific handouts or online resources with them.

-- For more ideas. check out Global Cornell's website: Teaching International Students: Tips for Online Instruction.
+- For more ideas. check out Global Cornell's website: Teaching International Students: Tips for Online Instruction and this video recording of a panel discussion hosted by the Office of Faculty Development and Diversity: Mentoring and Supporting International Scholars.

 9.12.20 | ScholarStrike Activity for FWS Instructors